Torfaen Replacement Local Development Plan: Candidate Sites

 Landowners/proposers are welcome to submit sites for the range of uses that the Plan makes provision for.
 This includes, but is not limited to, land for:

-Housing; Employment; Retail; Community Facilities; Tourism and Recreation; Renewable Energy; Gypsy and Traveller sites; Transport Infrastructure; Waste; Education; Health, Education and Social Care; Biodiversity; Green infrastructure; Minerals.
+Housing (Market and Affordable); Employment; Retail; Community Facilities; Tourism and Recreation; Renewable Energy Generation; Gypsy and Traveller sites; Transport Infrastructure; Waste; Education; Health; Biodiversity; Green infrastructure; Minerals Extraction.

 Submitting a candidate site